The Deer King: Novels

+During their Sakura-Con 2023 panel, Yen Press announced that they licensed the novels.

 Manga

+During their Sakura-Con 2023 panel, Yen Press announced that they also licensed the manga.

 Anime film

 An anime adaptation was announced on June 21, 2018.
 It was later announced to be an anime film adaptation produced by Production I.G.
 The film is directed by Masashi Ando and Masayuki Miyaji, with Ando designing the characters, Taku Kishimoto handling the scripts, and Harumi Fuuki composing the film's music.
-It was originally scheduled to premiere on September 18, 2020, but was delayed to September 10, 2021, due to undisclosed reasons.
+Closing credits feature the song One Reason by Milet.
+The movie was originally scheduled to premiere on September 18, 2020, but was delayed to September 10, 2021, due to undisclosed reasons.
 The film was delayed again in August 2021 due to the COVID-19 pandemic.
 It premiered on February 4, 2022.

 The film had its world premiere in the official feature film competition at Annecy International Animation Film Festival on June 14, 2021.
 It has been licensed for release in the United Kingdom, Ireland, and French-speaking Europe by Anime Limited.
 Selecta Visión acquired the distribution rights for Spain, with a theatrical release date set for June 9, 2022.
 GKIDS acquired the film for release in North America and screened it in both Japanese with English subtitles and an English dub on July 13, 2022.

+Reception

+Rebecca Silverman of Anime News Network gave the first volume 4.5/5 stars.
+She wrote, "in the Makokan segments, it reads like a fantasy version of the nonfiction book The Ghost Map, about efforts to discover the root cause of cholera", and concluded, "How all of this will come together isn't clear, but it's going to be a fascinating journey to follow.
+This is one of those books that you could give to your friend who doesn't care for light novels but reads fantasy, and it's worth picking up."